 The 360-degree drone footage was filmed by Jeremy Gralton from Taz Drones, directed and edited by Mason Doherty, local photographer and artist.
 Music, ‘Where Falcons Soar’ ©2023, Composed, arranged and performed by Michael Cannon.
 Edited, mixed and produced by Michael Cannon. tigerdreaming.com.au Piano by Julie Swain.
 Violin by Tarryn Kille.
 Announcements by Cyndia Hilliger.

-This a FREE experience and will be at the Wonders of Wynyard in the Wynyard Information Centre.
-Check their website for details on opening times.
+This a FREE experience that is at the Wonders of Wynyard in the Wynyard Information Centre.
+Check out their website for details on opening times.

 The existing walk between the Table Cape lookout and the lighthouse has been enhanced with a geolocation triggered sound walk.
-Rachel Meyers, a renown Tasmanian sound artist, composer and musician has a passion for listening deeply to the land, allowing us to capture the sound of this ancient geological structure, time.le.ner, in ways that are not humanly possible.
+Rachel Meyers, a renowned Tasmanian sound artist, composer and musician, has a passion for listening deeply to the land, allowing her to capture the sound of this ancient geological structure, Table Cape, in ways that are not humanly possible.

 Other information: